 In her octogenarian senior citizen years beginning in 2005 Lee Grant directed her last documentary, ...
 A Father… A Son… Once Upon a Time in Hollywood (2005), about father-son actors Kirk Douglas and Michael Douglas.
 Grant had co-starred with Kirk Douglas in her first feature film Detective Story (1951), 54 years earlier.

 Lee Grant’s last film acting role was in the romantic drama Going Shopping (2005).
 Going Shopping was written by and starred Victoria Foyt; also in the cast with Lee Grant were Rob Morrow, Cynthia Sikes, Pamela Bellwood, Juliet Landau (Martin Landau‘s daughter) and Jennifer Grant (Dyan Cannon and Cary Grant’s daughter), Grant’s husband Joseph Feury, and Charles Matthau (Walter Matthau’s son) in an uncredited role.

 In 2013, after almost 40 years away from the stage, Lee Grant returned to in a play directed by her daughter Dinah Manoff, The Gin Game.
-Below, Lee Grant talks about the importance of her daughter Dinah Manoff (sitting beside her) in her life, at the time of releasing her autobiography I Said Yes to Everything (2014).

 As of November 2015, nonagenarian senior citizen Lee Grant is a grandmother several times over.
 She and her husband Joseph Feury (Joey Fioretti when they met 53 years ago in 1963), live in New York with Joe’s sister Phyllis.
 Grant’s daughters Dinah and husband live not too far away in Washington, and Belinda and her family live in New Jersey.